COVID related eligible hardship must have occurred between January 21, 2020 and May 11, 2023.

 The TNHAF program will assist with eligible housing related expenses that meet program guidelines up to the maximum assistance per household of $40,000.

 What are the different types of program assistance?

-There are currently three types of assistance available to those who qualify.
+There are currently four types of assistance available to those who qualify.
 You will be asked during the application process which one you wish to apply for.
 Once your application has been approved, the underwriter will determine the type of assistance that you qualify for.

 • Reinstatement only- This option is for homeowners who have recovered from the COVID related hardship and can afford their monthly payment going forward, but need assistance with the past due balance.

 • Reinstatement plus payments- This option is for homeowners who are still experiencing a reduction of income and need assistance with monthly payments for a limited period of time after their mortgage is brought current.

 • Reinstatement plus loss mitigation- This option is for homeowners who have experienced a long term reduction of income and need to establish a more affordable monthly payment.